 Heading Tags are the pages H1, H2, H3, H4, H5, & H6’s that tell search engines (and readers) about the hierarchy of your webpage content.

 This hierarchy is important because it helps the Search Engines crawl and understand the pages and posts.
 And, it also helps the users to find what they are looking for in the posts/pages.
 It’s easier to read when you have well-structured content.

-For example, the H1 of this page is “SEO for Architects: How to Rank Your Website & Get Traffic” since that is the main topic of what this page is about.
+For example, the H1 of this page is “SEO for Architects: How to Rank Your Website & Get Traffic” since that is the main topic of this page.

 An example of an H2 would be the subheading “On-Page SEO”, and an H3 would be “Heading Tags”.